ShiBirIIT/ShivanBiradar/cauchy.md

 <p align="center">
 λ<sub>1</sub> ≤ β<sub>1</sub> ≤ λ<sub>2</sub> ≤ β<sub>2</sub> ≤ · · · ≤ β<sub>n-1</sub> ≤ λ<sub>n</sub>.
 </p>
-Since all the boundary terminals are not available for the measurements.
-Leading to partially available resistance distances.
-So, we get only the submatrix of R<sub>D</sub>.
+Since all the boundary terminals are not available for the measurements, leading to partially available resistance distances.
+We  have with us only the submatrix of R<sub>D</sub>.

 The eigen value of the submatrix of R<sub>D</sub>, gave us the idea of the eigen values of the original matrix R<sub>D</sub>.
+These inequalities on the eigen values of the symmetric resistance distance matrix R<sub>D</sub> will be used as constraints.